BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 ## 11. What are the main features or functionalities that make your software stand out?

+Answer:
+ When doing a software pitch your explanation must be clear, compelling and exciting.

+The pitch has to be simple, short, fun and easy to understand.
+For that there's a pitch formula:
+- Hook: grab attention
+- problem: describe the problem
+- solution: introduce a brilliant software solution
+- Demo: show off by doing a short demo of your software.
+-call to action

+Here purposes and functionalities of each software's feature has to be detailed.

-## 12. What data is available regarding the market size and growth potential for your software?
+## 12. What data is available regarding the market size and growths potential for your software?

 Answer: